LupSpie/lupsl4d2config/README.md

 ***

 #### Initialization Options

-Here are some initizalization options you may consider using.
 ###### _Right click on L4D2 in your steam library >> Properties >> Set Launch Options_

  -fullscreen -high -refresh `<rate>` -novid -lv -w `<screen width>` -h `<screen height>` |